saadmansakib47/Algorithms-CSE-4404-/2DPF Div&Con README.md

 4. **Return Peak**: If the condition is met, return the coordinates of the current element; otherwise, decide whether to search in the left or right submatrix based on the neighbor with a larger value.

+## Time Complexity
+O(m * log n), where m is the number of rows and n is the number of columns in the 2D matrix

 ### Pseudocode

 ```plaintext